Many investors like REITs because of their consistent dividend payout which can be 2 or 4 (half-yearly or quarterly) times a year.

 There are two typical characteristics about REITs’ assets:

 If the assets can continue to provide good income and able to increase their yield (cap rate), the impact of the higher interest rates can be cushioned.
-Distribution per unit (DPU) can increase too.
-If the REIT manager had been acquiring well, valuations of the underlying asset should steadily increase and show up in the NAV or Book Value.
+Distribution per unit (DPU) can increase too. ย If the REIT manager had been acquiring well, valuations of the underlying asset should steadily increase and show up in the NAV or Book Value.
 The REIT manager matters.
+A good REIT is not just about a collection of good assets.

 On the other hand, when the assets are not able to deliver as expected and the financial position of the REITs is tight, it can have serious domino effects to the REITs.